Openscapes/approach-guide/approach/tooling.md

 We prefer to use Zoom over Google Meet, which we found has some limits to functionality e.g. breakout rooms

+We send newsletters via Google Group following this procedure documented by [Stanford IT](https://uit.stanford.edu/service/gsuite/groups/mailinglists/list-faqs):

+> Compose your email message.
+In the "To" field of an email message, instead of adding each team member's email address to your email, just enter the group's address as a recipient.

 ### GitHub

 -   version control for everything that's not Google Drive